openfoxwq/openfoxwq_dist/README.md

 # openfoxwq_dist
-A placeholder repository for distribution for openfoxwq native clients
+A placeholder repository for distribution of openfoxwq native clients